Parexel – Parexel House, Nottingham

-Q1 included a period when unusually hot weather should have resulted in increased cooling costs, however the site benefitted from an electricity saving of 30 MWh’s, as well as having a significant impact on base load gas consumption.
-Q2,3 and 4 continued to exceed the guaranteed minimum savings for both gas and electricity consumption.
+Q1 included a period when unusually hot weather should have resulted in increased cooling costs.
+However, the site benefitted from an electricity saving of 30 MWh’s, as well as having a significant impact on baseload gas consumption.
+Q2, 3 and 4 continued to exceed the guaranteed minimum savings for both gas and electricity consumption.
 Climate complaints from occupants have also significantly decreased.
-All has been achieved through Ecopilot automatically, pro-actively and dynamically optimising the HVAC in real time, in accordance with the needs of the building and its users, whilst assisting the Parexel facilities team and their M&E and BMS contractors to improve the HVAC operation on site.
+All have been achieved through Ecopilot automatically, pro-actively and dynamically optimising the HVAC in real-time, in accordance with the needs of the building and its users, whilst assisting the Parexel facilities team and their M&E and BMS contractors to improve the HVAC operation on site.

 As part of the verification process, Parexel used independently sourced data to validate the results presented to them.
-These confirmed the expected savings Ecopilot promised to deliver had been exceeded.
+These confirmed that the expected savings that Ecopilot promised had been exceeded.
 Ecopilot’s initial assessment guaranteed an ROI of 2 years or less.
-The results confirmed that the payback on Parexel’s investment was only 9 months!
+The results confirmed that Parexel’s investment was recouped in only 9 months!